maxieds/AndroidFilePickerLight/README.md

 The source is made openly available as free software according to the [project license](https://github.com/maxieds/AndroidFilePickerLight/blob/main/LICENSE).

+The main design considerations were to create a file picker library with as minimal a footprint as possible to do basic file selection operations, and that the resulting library chooser display must be very easy to extend and configure with respect to its look-and-feel themes, color schemes, icons and other UI options that users will want to customize to their client application.
+I was unable to find a solid external library for my application use cases that was not bloated with respect to media loaders and image processing features, that could be easily extended, and that was not limited by only a cumbersome list of built-in themes that the user can select.
+Therefore, I decided to take the best functionality I found in other libraries (many written in Kotlin) and write a custom implementation in Java while keeping the media file processing minimal.

 ### Feature set

 Key features in the library include the following: